 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Robert Redfern was spending an off-duty evening on Saturday 8th March 1941 at the Café de Paris in central London.
+Based at RAF Manston in Kent, Robert was spending an off-duty evening on Saturday 8th March 1941 at the Café de Paris, Coventry Street in central London.
 The club was advertised as a safe haven by the maître d', [Martin Poulson] who stipulated that the four solid storeys of masonry above were ample protection.

-This tragically proved not to be the case when two 50K landmines came through the Rialto roof straight onto the dance floor.
+This tragically proved not to be the case when a 50K HE bomb fell down the ventilation shaft of the Rialto roof straight onto the dance floor.
 Eighty people were killed, including the maître d’ whose words had come back to haunt him.
 Had the bomb been dropped an hour later, the casualties would have been even higher.

 Famously, one survivor was cheered by the crowd outside, when, being carried out on a stretcher, he shouted to them "At least I didn't have to pay for dinner!".